-This Regulation shall apply to all persons who engage for compensation in negotiating adjustments of insurance claims or who advertise, hold themselves out as or solicit the adjustment of insurance claims.
+This Regulation shall apply to all persons, partnerships, associations or corporations which engage for compensation in negotiating adjustments of insurance claims or who advertise, hold themselves out as or solicit the adjustment of insurance claims.
 This includes company adjusters, independent adjusters and public adjusters.